Ai Accountant

 Change log banking

 This captures every edit to your bank data.
-Vendor name changes, GST code updates, narration clarifications, all logged with user and timestamp, ideally with a reason.
-Auditors love this level of granularity.
+Vendor name changes, GST code updates, narration clarifications, all logged with user and timestamp, ideally with a reason for the change.
+Auditors love this level of granularity because it distinguishes intentional corrections from errors.

 Compliance audit trail

 A compliance audit trail goes further with immutable, timestamped logs and user attribution.
-The key is immutable storage, once logged, entries cannot be altered or deleted.
-For background, see PKC India Audit Trail Compliance.
+The key is tamper evident storage.
+Once logged, entries cannot be altered or deleted.

 Reconciliation versioning system

 Think time travel for reconciliations.
-Each reconciliation generates a snapshot, you can compare versions, view changes, and roll back while preserving a full trail.
+Each reconciliation generates a snapshot.
+You can compare versions, view changes, and roll back while preserving a full trail.
+This is especially valuable during month end close when multiple people touch the same bank account.

 The Indian compliance landscape: what you must know